-In the automotive sector, Original Equipment Manufacturers (OEMs) continue to move towards electric vehicles and to make their vehicles lighter in weight for higher fuel efficiency.
+In the automotive sector, Original Equipment Manufacturers (OEMs) continue to move towards electric or hybrid vehicles and to reduce vehicle weight in all passenger vehicles to improve fuel efficiency.
 Exco's products form an integral part of this industry transformation.

 Lightweight metals such as aluminum are increasingly displacing steel in order to make conventional (internal combustion engine) vehicles more environmentally friendly.
-As well, electric vehicles make extensive use of aluminum components to reduce weight and therefore maximize battery range.
-Exco's Casting and Extrusion segment, which comprises 48% of our revenues, is especially well positioned to benefit from this ongoing transition.
+As well, electric and hybrid vehicles make extensive use of aluminum components to reduce weight and therefore maximize battery range and performance.
+Exco's Casting and Extrusion segment, which comprises 47% of total revenues, is especially well positioned to benefit from this ongoing transition.

 More recently, die-cast aluminum components and associated tooling has been increasing significantly in both size and complexity.
 Tesla has pushed the envelope in this regard, using die-casting machines that are much larger than those used previously.
 This enables Tesla to cast entire subframes of the vehicle rather than assembling numerous stamped metal components in the body shop, creating significant manufacturing efficiency gains.
-Other traditional

-OEMs are following Tesla's lead in using these larger die-cast machines "giga presses."
-We are making significant additional investments in our people, equipment and processes to remain a leading supplier in this market.
+Other traditional OEMs and tier foundries are following Tesla's lead in using these larger die-cast machines (giga presses), and Exco expects there will be significant growth in this part of the market over the next several years."
+Accordingly, we are making sizeable additional investments in our people, equipment and processes to remain a leading supplier in this market.

 Our customers are also increasingly focused on improving their own productivity and our products are actively helping in this regard.
 For example, we design and incorporate 3D printed components into our moulds which greatly enhances the overall quality and performance of the die-cast process while reducing the use of steel, energy and transportation costs.
-Similarly, Castool has evolved their systems to provide less expensive, longer lasting, more energy efficient and safer products.
+Similarly, Castool has evolved their products and systems to provide less expensive, longer lasting, more energy efficient and safer products.
 The group focuses on making components and accessories that will increase the customers' tooling life while ensuring less scrap and energy consumption.
-In doing so, we promote a higher energy and material efficiency in the value chain of production, while the same service is being delivered to the end-consumer.
+In doing so, we promote a higher energy and material efficiency in the value chain of production, while better service is being delivered to the end-consumer.

-Our Automotive Solutions group, which manufactures products for the interior passenger compartments and trunks of vehicles, is also a contributor to vehicle lightweighting trends.
+Our Automotive Solutions group, which manufactures various products for the interior passenger compartments and trunks of vehicles, is also a contributor to vehicle lightweighting trends.
 Exco's Automotive Solutions segment typically makes products that are lighter in weight than competing products.
 For example, Neocon offers lightweight material options that are an ideal fit for vehicles regardless of powertrain.
-By incorporating a foaming additive during the extrusion process and creating air voids in the base layer, Neocon created a thermoplastic rubber (TPR) product that is 45% lighter than a traditional thermoplastic elastomer (TPE) injection molded floormat alternative.
+By incorporating a foaming additive during the extrusion process and creating air voids in the base layer, Neocon created a thermoplastic rubber (TPR) product that is 45% lighter than a traditional thermoplastic elastomer (TPE) injection molded alternative.

 Exco is committed to running its facilities as efficiently as possible, delivering the same innovative, high-quality products to our customers with less energy, fewer materials and lower waste.
 In this regard, several of our businesses have achieved ISO 14001 certification, the international standard that specifies requirements for an effective environmental management system.
 More broadly, we remain focused on employing lean manufacturing principles to reduce and eliminate waste while also making substantial investments in new, energy efficient equipment.
 As well, our multi-plant footprint with standardized manufacturing processes provides superior capacity utilization and gives proximity to market which reduces carbon emissions through reduced transportation requirements.
-Several other technological advancements and initiatives are being employed throughout the organization to help achieve our goals.
+Several other innovative technological advancements and initiatives are being employed throughout the organization to help achieve our goals.

-OVERVIEW
+FISCAL 2023 OVERVIEW